Compendium of Physical Activities Speed Bag MET: 5.8

 Understanding the MET Value

-Boxing has a MET (Metabolic Equivalent of Task) value of 9.
-This means boxing burns 9 times more energy than sitting at rest.
-The formula used is: Calories = MET x Weight (kg) x Duration (hours).
-For example, a 70 kg person doing boxing for 1 hour would burn approximately 630 calories.
-MET values are sourced from the Compendium of Physical Activities, the gold standard reference for exercise energy expenditure research.
+Boxing, simulated round (exercise) has a MET (Metabolic Equivalent of Task) value of 9.3.
+This means boxing, simulated round (exercise) burns 9.3 times more energy than sitting at rest.
+The formula used is: calories = MET x 3.5 x body weight in kg / 200 x minutes.
+For example, a 70 kg person doing boxing, simulated round (exercise) for 1 hour would burn approximately 684 calories.
+MET values are sourced from the Compendium of Physical Activities and should be treated as useful estimates, not exact lab measurements.

 Tips to Maximize Your Boxing Calorie Burn